maxlee85/News/README.md

 - Identify what area the NY Metro area covers.
 - Define metholody for determing a users location.
   - IP address where an event occurred.
-- Which event to use?
+- Determine which event to use to locate each user.
   - A user can have unlimited number of events.
 - Linking event data to the NY Metra area.
 # 3. The solution: